-You can either use a silicone mould, a mini muffin or cupcake tray (pan), or an ice cube tray to form the truffles.
-If you use a cupcake tray (pan), line the cavities with small paper cupcake liners so you can remove the truffles easily from the mould.
-I also recommend placing soft silicone moulds on a tray or cutting board so you can lift and handle them easily.
+You can either use a silicone mold, a mini muffin or cupcake tray (pan), or an ice cube tray to form the truffles.
+If you use a cupcake tray (pan), line the cavities with small paper cupcake liners so you can remove the truffles easily from the mold.
+I also recommend placing soft silicone molds on a tray or cutting board so you can lift and handle them easily.

-After pouring the truffles, put the mould in the freezer.
+After pouring the truffles, put the mold in the freezer.
 After 10 to 15 minutes, the truffle mixture begins to harden.
 Visual cue: the truffles aren’t clear anymore but become opaque.
-Once that happens, take the mould out of the freezer and insert the dried roses.
+Once that happens, take the mold out of the freezer and insert the dried roses.
 Then return to the freezer for another 20 minutes.

 Since the temperature varies from freezer to freezer, it’s difficult to say when the truffles have solidified enough decorate them with roses.
 My best tip is to check every 5 minutes to see if the mixture is ready.
-And don’t fret in case the mixture becomes too hard simply rewarm in the microwave (low setting, silicone moulds only!) or in the oven (lowest setting, metal baking trays/pans).
+And don’t fret in case the mixture becomes too hard.
+Simply rewarm in the microwave (low setting, silicone molds only!) or in the oven (lowest setting, metal baking trays/pans).